 - The quantity of food that is consumed is the primary difference between emotional eating and binge eating.

-- Like most emotional symptoms, emotional eating is thought to result from a number of factors rather than a single cause.
+- Like most emotional symptoms, emotional eating is thought to result from several factors rather than a single cause.

-- There are a number of potential warning signs for emotional eating, or stress eating.
+- There are several potential warning signs for emotional eating or stress eating.

 - Health professionals assess emotional eating by screening for physical and mental health issues.

-- Overcoming emotional eating involves teaching the individual healthier ways to view food and develop better eating habits (such as mindful eating), recognize their triggers for engaging in this behavior, and develop other more appropriate ways to prevent and alleviate stress.
+- Overcoming emotional eating involves teaching the individual healthier ways to view food and develop better eating habits (such as mindful eating), recognizing their triggers for engaging in this behavior, and developing other more appropriate ways to prevent and alleviate stress.

 - When untreated, emotional overeating can cause obesity, problems with weight loss, and even lead to food addiction.